Top Things to Do in Suzhou: Best Activities & Must-Sees

 Show more

-Top 5 Activities and Landmarks to See in Suzhou
+Top 5 Activities and Landmarks in Suzhou

 Suzhou is one of those cities that blends the old and the new effortlessly.
 One moment you’re strolling through a classical garden brimming with tiny details and, the next, you’re stepping into a contemporary museum that fits surprisingly well with the timeless architecture.